Wadegaon

 Wadegaon is a village in the state of Maharashtra located in Akola District in the Vidarbha region of central India.
 It is located around 618 km east of Mumbai and 285 km west of Nagpur.
 Marathi is the spoken language.
 Wadegaon comes under the Balapur Taluka.

 Wadegaon is also known as Bardoli of Vidarbha.
 It is famous for its Lemon production and export.
 Farming is the main occupation of the Wadegaon.
 Wadegaon town is situated on Patur-Balapur State Highway.

 Fifth Diwan of Baroda State of Gaekwad Dynasty Balwant Rao Bhicaji Rahurakar – (1872–72) (4 months) hails from Rahud Village in Khamgaon.

-His descendants are living in Rahud, Wadegaon and Undri or villages near Undri.
+His descendants are living in Rahud, Wadegaon and Udaynagar (Buldhana).
 Some of them have changed their surnames to "Rahudkar" or "Lahudkar".